ByteB4rb1e/PSConfluencePublisher/README.md

 Publishing is supported via the Confluence Server REST API through [Personal Access Token (PAT) authorization](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).

+## (Interchange) Manifest

+The manifest consists of a *Pages* manifest and an *Attachments* manifest, which store metadata on pages and attachments.
+Even though the *Pages* manifests (represented as array object) is expected to have the appropriate order for publishing, where the oldest ancestral generation of pages is published before the youngest, this isn't trusted and the pages manifest is ordered in-place, through a Hoare partitioned Quick-Sort via the ``Optimize-PagesManifest`` function.

+The manifest is treated as read/write and used for storing additional metadata to reduce the amount of remote data retrieval.
+This includes hashing of page and attachments content in addition to tracking publishing versions and remote ids.
+Through a JSONSchema, it is made sure that the manifest stays consistent for interchange with the original manifest producer system (```sphinxcontrib.xconfluencebuilder``).

 ## Usage

 You can install the module via [nuget](https://www.nuget.org).